History of Zeus

 2002 – A new Sales and Marketing building opens in Orangeburg, SC, located on Industrial Boulevard.
 Mr. Tourville is presented with DuPont’s prestigious M.I.
 “Whitey” Bro Lifetime Achievement Award in Fluoropolymers, “for his contribution as a foundational pioneer to the fluoropolymer tubing market.”

 2005 – Zeus opens its first international location in Letterkenny, Ireland, giving the company a total of nine facilities at six sites and with over 1000 employees.
-Also during this time, the facility located in Aiken, SC, expands; and the Corporate Machine and Fabrication Shop doubles in size.
+Also during this time, the Aiken, SC, facility expands, and the Corporate Machine and Fabrication Shop doubles in size.
 Zeus’ Oracle-based ERP system is established.

 2009 – Zeus attains AS9100 certification enabling the company to increase its presence in the aerospace and related industries.